sethgabrielbrady/password-manager/README.md

 # Password Manager

-A simple password manager written in javascript using node and node-persist.
+A simple password manager written in javascript using node.
+``node-persist`` will make a folder in the root called ``persist``.
+In it you will see a ``json`` file called 'accounts'.
+This is the file that stores all the accounts data created.
+The app uses ``yargs ``  to get input from the user in the terminal and uses ``crypto-js`` to encrypt the ``json`` file stored in the persist folder.

+##### THIS WAS AN EXERCISE IN NODE.
+YOU MAY NOT WANT TO USE THIS TO STORE IMPORTANT INFORMATION.

 ## Getting Started